joecorcoran/pannier/README.md

 work the same way in any Rack environment.
 No Rails glue, no mandatory JavaScript or CSS libraries, preprocessors or gems.

-The small config DSL describes asset processing: modification of file contents and file names, file concatenation.
+A small configuration DSL describes asset processing: modification of file contents and file names, file concatenation.
 No decisions about uglifiers/optimisers/preprocessors have been made; that part is up to you.

 The interface for plugging any asset processing library into Pannier is very